Bekaboo/dropbar.nvim/README.md

 - [ ] Support visual mode selection to select/delete multiple symbols

-- [ ] Add scrollbar to the menu when the symbol list is too long

 - [ ] Ability to hide/show the winbar on each window separately

 ## Requirements